 In April 2018, Attorney General Jeff Sessions announced that the federal government would adopt a zero-tolerance policy of criminally prosecuting all migrants for unauthorized border crossings, including those legally seeking asylum.
 This policy officially instituted practices that separated children from their families.
-Within the first six weeks of this zero-tolerance policy in place, the number of children separated from their families reached 2,300.
+Within the first six weeks of this zero-tolerance policy in place, the number of children separated from their families rose well beyond 2,000.